Last Updated on September 2, 2022

-It requires a special piece of machinery to rip the plastic lining out, so that way they can recycle the paper from the cup.
+It requires a special piece of machinery to rip the plastic lining out so they can recycle the paper from the cup.
 So, the cups usually end up in the landfill.

 options you have to refuse takeaway cups:

-If you already are making your coffee at home, there are a ton of methods that you can do that don’t require making any trash.
+If you already are making your eco coffee at home, there are a ton of methods that you can do that doesn’t require making any trash.

-If you have a Keurig or a pod system coffee cup, they make refillable k-cups and refillable pods, so that way you don’t have to be throwing away your pod waste.
+If you have a Keurig or a pod system coffee cup, they make refillable k-cups and refillable pods.
+This way, you don’t have to throw away your pod waste.

-Here are some methods regarding making zero waste coffee at home:
+Here are some methods for making zero waste coffee at home:

 Italian method – Use a stove-top stainless steel Moka pot guaranteed to last for years with proper maintenance.

-French press – Simply add some ground coffee and boiling water, allow it to sit for a few minutes, and then press the plunger down to access your cup of fresh, plastic free coffee.
-(I also use my french press to make tea!)
+French press – Simply add some ground coffee and boiling water, allow it to sit for a few minutes, then press the plunger down to access your cup of fresh, sustainable coffee that is plastic free.
+(I also use my French press to make tea!)

 Espresso machine – The traditional espresso machine compacts fresh coffee into a small holding device, then forces piping hot water through it.
-This is a newer version of the espresso machine I had at work and LOVED it.
+This is a newer version of the espresso machine I had at work, and I LOVED it.